Draco-lang/draco-lang.org/public/blog/birthday02/article.md

 ### Step 2: Fuzzing logic

 Once instrumentation wasn't a problem anymore, we started working on the core fuzzer logic using the scheme that AFL uses.
 We have decided to make the fuzzer target-agnostic, so in the future other .NET projects could utilize it as well.
-The first iteration of the fuzzer followed the following steps - similar to AFL:
+The first iteration of the fuzzer used the following steps, similar to AFL:
  1. Dequeue an input from the queue
  2. Minimize the input with random cuts as long as it produces an equivalent result (in this case coverage)
  3. Mutate the input to discover new paths and enqueue the interesting mutations